fasrc/helmod/doc/FAQ.md

 ### What are the naming conventions and restrictions for an app's NAME, VERSION, and RELEASE?

-None of the variables may contain whitespace or shell metacharacters.
+None of these variables may contain whitespace or shell metacharacters.
 NAME and VERSION may not contain hyphens/dashes (the "-" character).
 RELEASE should be of the form `fasrc##` where `##` is a two-digit number, the first one being `fasrc01`.

-It's very highly desirable that the set of NAME-VERSION-RELEASEs for an app, when sorted alphanumerically, is chronological.
+It's very highly desirable that the set of NAME-VERSION-RELEASEs for an app is chronological when sorted alphanumerically.
 In particular, the default module is the last version when shorted alphanumerically and should be the most recent.

 ### Why is a compiler a Core app and not a Comp app?
 Why is an MPI implementation a Comp app and not an MPI app?

-The app families used by fasrcsw and the module hierarchy describe the app's *dependencies*, not the app itself.
+The app classifications used by fasrcsw and the module hierarchy describe the app's *dependencies*, not the app itself.
-An app in a certain family will get reloaded if the module representing that family is swapped.
+They mainly pertain to the layout in the filesystem.

+An app *family* is something a bit different.
+That's used by lmod to ensure only one instance of a family is loaded at a time, and proper swapping of dependencies happens when a family instance is swapped.
+An compiler is part of the Comp family, and an MPI app is a part of the MPI family.